 What this blog isn’t

-You won’t find diatribes for or against particular ways of parenting.
+You won’t find arguments for or against particular ways of parenting.
 I won’t persuade you to vaccinate, breastfeed or go to work.
 So, while I talk about breastfeeding or working moms, I share them because of my experiences.
 They’re by no means a call to end all formula-feeding or to tell every mom to work outside the home.

 What you’ll find